-The Electricity Authority make an annual assessment about how cost reflective a distribution networks tariffs are.
+The Electricity Authority typically make an annual assessment about how cost reflective a distribution network's tariffs are.
 The Authority makes the assessment using a scorecard of different pricing attributes.

-Figure 7 summarises the three scorecard assessment to date, the latest being the 2023 assessment.
-We had the highest scorecard score in the latest assessment.
+Figure 6 summarises the three scorecard assessments to date, the latest being the 2023 assessment.
+Our pricing scorecard was rated the best amongst NZ's EDBs in that assessment.

-Figure 7 - Pricing scorecard assessment
+Figure 6 - Pricing scorecard assessment

-Converse of a standard Score Scorecard category 2020 2021 2023 Improvement made and work programmes updates Circumstance 2 5 5 A detailed description of the network capacity constraints and demand characteristics was provided in the updated roadmap.
+Corrected estates Score Scorecard category 2020 2020 2021 2023 Improvement made and work programmes updates Circumstance 2 5 5 A detailed description of the network capacity constraints and demand characteristics was provided in the updated roadmap.
 In 2023 we also developed a low voltage constraint study which we are now including in our LRMC calculations and flexibility service design.
 Principles 3 3 5 An updated pricing principles assessment has been included in this Pricing Methodology update.
 Pricing strategy 2 4 4 Revised pricing strategy was included in the 2021 roadmap.
-The strategy focused on developing demand management tools in response to the expected increase in demand from the climate change actions.
-The strategy is also being updated to include a commercial framework for flexibility services.
-Roadmap 2 5 4 Updated roadmap reflecting the Authorities new pricing methodology.
-Roadmap implementation New i n 2023 5 The first roadmap has been completed and we are now working on an updated work programme.
-Efficiency 2 3 4.5 The peak demand price signal was increased to 8c from 1 April 2024 and the off-peak signal has been removed where we are able.
+The stratege focused on developing demand management tools in response to the expected increase in demand from the climate change actions.
+The strategy is also being updated to include a commercial framework of flexibility services.
+Roadmap 2 5 4 4 Updated roadmap reflecting the Authorities new pricing methodology.
+Roadmap implementation n New in 2023 5 5 The first roadmap has been completed and we are now working on an updated work programme.
+Efficiency 2 3 4.5 4.5 The peak demand price signal was increased to 9c from 1 April 2025 and the off-peak signal has been removed where we are able.
 The transition to a higher price signal is limited by the low fixed user restrictions.
 We will continue to increase the peak demand price signal towards the LRMC as the low fixed users restrictions are removed.
-We will also continue to refine the LRMC methodology in 2024. this year we will support the 2023 average incremental cost calculation with the more complex, but more accurate, perturbation methodology.
-Customer impact 2 3 4 WELL consults with retailers about all price structure changes.
-The consultations include a customer impact analysis.
-See section 7.6.1 for retailer consultation and customer impact analysis for recent price structure changes.
-WELL has also adopted an approach of transitioning changes that create price shocks.
+We will also continue to refine the LRMC methodology in 2025.
+This year we will support the 2023 average incremental cost calculation with the more complex, but more accurate, perturbation methodology.
+Customer impact 2 3 4 WELL consults with retailers about all price structure changes consultations include a customer impact analysis.
+See section 7.6 retailer consultation and customer impact analysis for recent price structure.

+Scorecard category Score Improvement made and walk programmes undeten Scorecard category 2020 2021 2023 Improvement made and work programmes updates WELL has also adopted an approach of transitioning changes that create price shocks.
 While this delays the implementation of some changes, it limits the impact of changes to customers.
 We also consider the impact to those in energy poverty.
 WELL consulted with retailers on whether to transition prices and they agreed it was sensible.
-Focus areas New i n 2023 5 5 See Figure 8 for details.
+Focus areas New in 2023 5 5 See Figure 7 for details.
 Overall (average) 2.2 3.8 4.6